-The little hut from which Davey operated is now being recreated as a starter’s shelter on the first tee – another feature which contributes to an intriguing golf experience.
+The little hut from which Davey operated has recently been recreated as a starter’s shelter on the first tee – another feature which contributes to an intriguing golf experience.

 Club president Michael Oliver is the third generation of the family to hold the honour.
-The club’s long and distinguished history was marked by centenary celebrations in 2007 with numerous events, including a horse-drawn brake transporting period-costumed golfers from Sudbury to Newton – just as occurred in the early years of the club.
+The club’s long and distinguished history was marked by centenary celebrations in 2007 (see elsewhere) with numerous events, including a horse-drawn brake transporting period-costumed golfers from Sudbury to Newton – just as occurred in the early years.
 The full history of the club can be studied in a special book published for the centenary.

-Now into its second century, the club seeks to show a progressive attitude, with a very successful junior section, as well as those for women and seniors.
-The English Golf Union has recently congratulated the club on its mould-breaking policies devised to attract new members, and each summer a week-long golf festival is run for members.
+At Home days are staged for new members, and England Golf has congratulated the club on its mould-breaking policies devised to attract new members.
+Each summer a week-long golf festival is run for members.

 Additionally, Newton is High Achiever GolfMark club, and Suffolk Golf says the club offers a template for how all others in the county should manage their junior sections.